typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 After that, we learned how files with different data formats can be parsed into Javascript objects.

-Lastly, we ran `npm run migrate.js` which fired the `buildPhoneCallGraph` function with the given `inputs`.
+Lastly, we ran `node migrate.js` which fired the `buildPhoneCallGraph` function with the given `inputs`.
 This loaded the data into our TypeDB knowledge graph.

 ## Next